psmedia/leafletdemo/README.md

  - Zoom is set manually and may need to be adjusted.
  - Currently some entries don't have lat/long and are not displayed on the map.
+ - If there's a string in `siteReportsSlug`, I'm showing it on the `/sitereports` page.
+ -